 CVS Pharmacy is committed to continuing to grow our beauty portfolio by bringing new, exclusive and on-trend collections for our customers.

 On a personal level, I’m very disappointed, because I had discovered quite a few items I really liked in this line — namely the AM/PM Super Cream and eye creams and the gel eyeliner pencils.
 While I was waiting for CVS to confirm news about the Nuance line, I’ve been visiting every CVS I pass by to stock up on some of my favorites.

 I also noticed that at least one of my Nuance favorites appears to have popped up under another CVS house brand name — MUA.
 As I mentioned, the Nuance Gel Eyeliner pencils were one of my favorite Nuance makeup items — they glide on friction and smudge-free, and they create a perfect line.

 The original Nuance gel eyeliners were made in Germany, and the other day, I noticed that the MUA gel eyeliner pencils are nearly identical in style and are also made in Germany, so I picked one up.
 These MUA gel eyeliner pencils perform just like the Nuance ones I love.
 We’ll have to keep watching to see if any other former-Nuance items pop up under CVS’ own cosmetic lines.

-CVS.com has a few Nuance items left in stock if any of the items you like are still available to order online.
+At the time of this writing, CVS.com has a few Nuance items left in stock if any of the items you like are still available to order online.
 I was able to do one last stock-up on some favorites of mine via the website.
-Right now, the Nuance items are 30% off online, and you can pay with ExtraBucks online too.